-BMI Calculator | What's Your BMI? | WW UK
+BMI Calculator | Check your BMI | WW UK - Weight Watchers

 Understanding your BMI result

 Underweight.
 This could be a sign that you're not eating enough, or indicate underlying medical conditions.
 Your GP can help if you're underweight.

 Healthy weight.
 Keep up the good work!